 - nutritional issues

-Although the GI system includes the mouth, these specialists generally don’t provide care or services here.
+Although the GI system includes the mouth, gastroenterologists generally don’t provide care or services for this area.
 Instead, dentists and dental specialists focus on the health of the oral cavity.

-Proctologists also treat diseases of the rectum and anus.
+Gastroenterologists are also different from proctologists, who are specialists who treat diseases of the rectum and anus.